-The Code42 app maintains an encryption key on each user's computer that encrypts files before sending them for storage in Code42 cloud archives, and decrypts the files whey they are restored from archives.
+For file backup purposes, the Code42 app maintains an encryption key on each user's computer that encrypts files before sending them for storage in Code42 cloud archives, and decrypts the files when they are restored from archives.
 A copy of the encryption key is held in escrow in Code42's keystore for limited use cases.
 This article describes how Code42 handles these encryption keys.

 - For more information about how Code42 handles encryption keys, contact your Customer Success Manager (CSM).

 - For our policies regarding law enforcement requests to Code42 to release data, see FAQs about law enforcement requests for Code42 customer information.